-Brendan joined Birkbeck in 2015 as an Early Career Research Fellow, before taking up a lectureship in the Department of Psychosocial Studies.
+Brendan joined Birkbeck in 2015 as an Early Career Research Fellow at the Institute, before taking up a lectureship in the Department of Psychosocial Studies.

 Brendan’s core areas of specialism are the study of racism and anti-racism, historically up to the present day.
 He is particularly interested in the relationship between racialization and antisemitism and exploring the extent to which these two areas of research can be brought together within the wider sociology of racism and ethnicity studies.